Odd-DC: Generalizable Neural Model Reduction via Odd Difference-of-Convex Structure: Background: Nonlinear Model Reduction and Generalization

-where $\mathcal{B} \subset Q$ is a randomly drawn mini-batch and $|\mathcal{B}|$ its cardinality.
-Here, $\|\cdot\|_M$ denotes the norm induced by the manifold metric, ensuring that reconstruction fidelity is measured consistently with the underlying geometric structure of the data.
+where $\mathcal{B}\subset Q$ is a mini-batch of training configurations.
+The encoder $E_\theta$ is used only during training to infer latent coordinates that best reconstruct each state $\mathbf{u}_i$, while the decoder $f_\theta$ provides the mapping employed at test time.
+The norm $\|\cdot\|_M$ is induced by the manifold metric, ensuring that reconstruction accuracy is measured consistently with the geometric structure of the data.

-Minimizing Eq.~\eqref{eq:recon_loss} yields a decoder $f_\theta$ that provides a smooth, differentiable mapping from the latent coordinates to the configuration space, thereby enabling nonlinear model reduction on manifolds of complex deformations.
+Minimizing Eq.~\eqref{eq:recon_loss} thus yields a decoder that maps reduced coordinates to the full space, enabling nonlinear model reduction for complex deformation manifolds.